Birds are almost everywhere if you take the time to notice them – and once you do, they can provide hours of entertainment.

 7. Look for birds at popular feeding times

-The saying, “the early bird catches the worm!” is thought to be most accurate for single birds (rather than those who travel in flocks) who are looking to top up energy stores lost the night before, or for birds (such as blackbirds) whose main food sources are worms and insects.
+The saying, “the early bird catches the worm!” is thought to be most accurate for single birds – rather than those who travel in flocks – who’re looking to top up energy stores lost the night before, or for birds – such as blackbirds – whose main food sources are worms and insects.

-There’s still limited research about why this happens, but a common theory is that birds are singing to claim their territory and protect their breakfast before the morning rush when the sun starts to rise.
-It’s thought that the better and the louder you can sing at a challenging time of day like feeding time, the stronger and more difficult you will be to compete with for food.
+There’s still limited research about why the Dawn Chorus happens, but a common theory is that birds are singing to claim their territory and protect their breakfast before the morning rush when the sun starts to rise.
+It’s believed that the better and the louder you can sing at a challenging time of the day like feeding time, the stronger and more difficult you’ll be to compete with for food.

-The other, but less common time of day for some birds to up their activity levels as they search for food, is the middle of the day.
+The other, but less common time of day for some birds to up their activity levels as they search for food, is in the middle of the day.
 It’s thought that smaller, less dominant birds might visit feeders at this time because the more dominant species exclude them early in the morning and late in the evening.

-8. Be calm, quiet and patient
+8. Be calm, quiet, and patient

 Birds are easily startled by loud noises or sudden movements, and will often fly away if they feel threatened – so it’s best to stay as quiet as possible and move slowly and carefully if you want them to stick around.

-This is where patience is key – it’s much better to wait for a Robin to hop into your view, than for you to try and get close to it.
+This is where patience is key – it’s much better to wait for a Robin to hop into your view than for you to try and get close to it.
 Birds have much better hearing than we do, so even the smallest noise can give you away.

 In brief, these are: avoid getting too close to birds, be an ambassador for bird watching, don’t repeatedly mimic bird songs (as this can divert birds away from caring for their young), stick to countryside rules, and think about the interests of wildlife and local people before passing on news of a rare bird.

 9. Keep an eye on the sky

-During March, April, September and October, our skies will generally be busier than ever, with huge flocks of birds migrating to and from various different countries around the world.
+During March, April, September, and October, our skies will generally be busier than ever, with huge flocks of birds migrating to and from various different countries around the world.